Horse Info

 • 25 Years Old:

 Retirement Phase: At 25 years old, horses officially retire.
 They can no longer compete or breed but can enjoy their golden years with you.
+This includes driving/plowing.

 Visual Cue: Your horse's name will be marked in yellow when retired at 25 years.